 (Above-Inset Right-Below) An Eastern Region page would not be complete without featuring London Kings Cross Station.
 Designed by Architect Lewis Cubit, the station was constructed on the site of a fever and smallpox hospital and opened on 14th October 1852.
-These iconic shots were taken by former railwaymen Alex (Mac) McClymont and Keith Long, both of whom have 'Rail Cameraman' pages elsewhere on this website.
+These iconic shots were taken by former railwaymen Alex (Mac) McClymont and Keith Long, both of whom have 'Rail Cameraman' pages on this website.
 However, despite a near quarter of a century gap between them there is a timeless quality to be found in each one.
 (Above) A1 Class A1 No 60119 Patrick Stirling has just arrived with a train from Leeds; the loco was named to commemorate an eminent GNR locomotive superintendent whose tenure at Doncaster was three decades (1866 to 1895).
-(Below) Fast forward to 8th October 1988 and this shot by Keith Long shows 89001 on arrival with the 1A12 (10.01 from Leeds.(Inset Right) Click on page-link to visit Keith Long's excellent 'Cabsaab900' Flickr website.
+(Below) Fast forward to 8th October 1988 and this shot by Keith Long shows 89001 on arrival with the 1A12 (10.01 from Leeds.(Inset Left - Inset Right) Click on page-links to visit Alex (Mac) McClymont's Page 74 and Keith Long's excellent 'Cabsaab900' Flickr website.

 (Above-Inset-Below) By way of a change, these superb shots of the buffer stops beneath the magnificent arched roof are reproduced courtesy of the Gainsborough Model Railway Society.
 The Society's superb 'O' gauge layout depicts the East Coast Main Line from Kings Cross to Leeds Central during a period from the late 1940's to the transition from steam in the Sixties.
 Construction of the layout started in 1953 and the trackwork now covers an area of 2500 square feet, with over 1200 feet of main line, all of it requiring a team of ten skilled operators to control the complex system of pointwork, associated signalling and operating the trains; indeed this is no ordinary model railway, it is one of the largest 'O' gauge layouts of its kind in the country and the quality of workmanship is siperb...I'm sure architect Lewis Cubit would firmly approve!
 A visit is highly recommended.
 Click on photo link (left) for more details.

-(Above) We end our visit to Kings Cross with this superb shot by Bryce Greenfield of Class A4 No 4492 Dominion of Canada departing with the Silver Jubilee in June 1938.
+(Above) A superb shot by Bryce Greenfield of Class A4 No 4492 Dominion of Canada departing from Kings Cross with the Silver Jubilee in June 1938.
 When Bryce started taking railway pictures in 1934, his first subject was A1 Pacific No 2581 Neil Gow on the 4.42pm to Edinburgh at Newcastle Central Station in February.
 During the next six years Bryce became a prolific photographer of the LNER scene, particularly in the North East.
 However he did venture further afield including a week spent in London visiting many LNER locations such as Kings Cross, Marylebone, Stratford and Liverpool Street.
 He returned north to Newcastle in 4 hours by the 'Coronation', the last hour of which was spent in the rear of the beaver-tail Observation Car…what an experience that must have been!
 Following Bryce's death in 1977, his superb collection was bequeathed to the North Eastern Locomotive Preservation Group.
 Click here to visit WB Greenfield's photo collection on the NELPG's website.
 Further details of the full catalogue of negatives can be obtained via this link…well worth a visit!